Meleagrista/py-spotify-unwrapped/README.md

 Before running this project, ensure you have the following tools installed.

 ### Spotify for Developers
 To run the porgram you need either the identification and key of a **Spotify Web API** app or to create one yourself.
+You can check the [documentation](https://github.com/spotipy-dev/spotipy?tab=readme-ov-file#quick-start) for `spotipy` to see what is needed to set up a **Spotify** app.

+> [!WARNING]
+> This section is not finished and pending of change.

 ### Poetry
 Poetry is used for dependency management, it is needed to install and manage the libraries for the project.